NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-2-the-basics.md

 that it's missing the file `a.upper.txt`.
 Now execute the workflow without the `-n` flag and check that the contents of `a.upper.txt` is as expected.
 Then try running the same command again.
 What do you see?
-It turns out that Snakemake only reruns jobs if **one of the input files is newer than one of the output files, or if one of the input files will be updated by another job**.
+It turns out that Snakemake only reruns jobs if there have been changes to either **the input files, or the workflow itself**.
 This is how Snakemake ensures that everything in the workflow is up to date.
 We will get back to this shortly.

 What if we ask Snakemake to generate the file `b.upper.txt`?